abranco0403/abranco0403/README.md

 # Hi, I'm Alessandro 👋

-I'm a Pricing Analyst and Sales Operations professional based in Torrance, CA — with a background in mathematics and 4+ years of hands-on experience in retail and e-commerce.
+<sub>I'm a **Pricing Analyst and Sales Operations professional** based in Torrance, CA — with a background in mathematics and 4+ years of hands-on experience in retail and e-commerce.</sub>
 Most analysts work with data someone else owns.
 I own the full loop — pulling transaction data from POS systems and Google Analytics, building the pricing models, and making the actual call on what we charge and why.
 That combination of analytical ownership and business accountability is what drives my work.
 At Memoreez, I manage pricing strategy across a dual-channel retail and e-commerce business while leading a team of 4.
 Our revenue grew 25%+ last year — pricing strategy was a direct lever in that result.
 My foundation is a Bachelor of Mathematics and a Post-Graduate Certificate — which means I don't just work with numbers, I understand what they're actually telling me.